givddul/OccupancyMonitoring/README.md

 ### Arduino - C++ Code

-The `/Microcontrollers/Ardunio` directory contains two versions of the code for the Arduino UNO R4 Wifi, with and without RTOS.
-Ideally, we wanted the central Arduino microcontroller to utelize freeRTOS, but ran into memory problems when trying to listen to 3 Picos.
-Therefore, the `ArduinoFreeRTOS.ino` version only communnicates with 2 Pico units, while the non-RTOS `ArduinoCode.ino` code does the complete job, communicating with all 3 Picos.
+The `/Microcontrollers/Arduino` directory contains two versions of the Arduino code, with and without freeRTOS.
+Ideally, we wanted to utilize freeRTOS, but ran into memory problems when trying to communicate with 3 Picos.
+Therefore, the `ArduinoFreeRTOS.ino` version only communicates with 2 Pico units, while the non-RTOS 'ArduinoCode.into` code does the complete job, communicating with all 3 Picos.

 ##
 <img src="OccupancyMonitoringWebsiteDemo.jpg" alt="structure"/>

 ##
-**Contributers:** Ludvig Svensson & Seif-Alamir Yousef
+**Contributors:** Ludvig Svensson & Seif-Alamir Yousef